Penghu: Republic of China

 Boat people fleeing Vietnam in the 1970s and 1980s who were rescued by Taiwan's ships in the South China Sea were sent to Penghu.

 On 25 May 2002, China Airlines Flight 611, a Boeing 747-200 aircraft flying from Taipei to Hong Kong, disintegrated and exploded over the Islands.
 The wreckage slammed into the Taiwan Strait, a couple of miles off the coast.
 All 225 passengers and crew on board were killed.

 Climate

 Penghu County has a dry-winter humid subtropical climate (Köppen climate classification: Cwa), bordering on a regular humid subtropical climate (Köppen climate classification: Cfa).

 Geology

-Penghu is the remnant of a Miocene aged shield volcano, the stratigraphy of the island is dominated by two to four layers of basalt interbedded with sandstone and mudstone deposited in shallow marine conditions.
+Penghu is the remnant of a Miocene-age shield volcano.
+The stratigraphy of the island is dominated by two to four layers of basalt interbedded with sandstone and mudstone deposited in shallow marine conditions.

 Demographics

 Ethnicities

-The majority of the populace (72%+) in Penghu are descendents of settlers from Tong'an in Fujian.
+The majority of the populace (72%+) in Penghu are descendants of settlers from Tong'an in Fujian.